Skip to content

 Best Free MCP Servers in 2026: No API Key Required (+ Free Tiers)

 MCP servers range from fully free (open source, no account) to expensive (enterprise APIs with usage-based pricing).
-Over 20,000 servers exist on public registries, and a surprising number are completely free.
-This guide covers only the free ones — and separates the genuinely free from the "free tier that runs out on day two."
+The ecosystem exploded in 2026, Smithery alone hosts 7,000+ servers, and the January 2026 expansion added official remote servers from Amplitude, Asana, Box, Clay, Hex, and Salesforce on a single day.
+A surprising number are completely free.
+This guide covers only the free ones, and separates the genuinely free from the "free tier that runs out on day two."

 Fully Free: No Account, No Key, No Limit